There has been barbershop quartet

 Performing groups include the 20-30 voice chorus, and smaller ensembles ranging anywhere

-from 8 to 16 men, and of course our chapter quartet.
+from 8 to 16 men, and of course our chapter quartets.

 The Chapter established the following mission